Dr. Denise Cai

 Focus of work

 Computational modeling of rape and assault trials

 Sara Mednick, PhD; Stephan Anagnostaras, PhD; Michael Gorman

 Temporal memory-linking and development of open-source tools

-In a first line of inquiry, we are building on my novel characterization of the role of intrinsic neuronal excitability in the linking of memories across time in young and older mice (Cai et al., Nature, 2016).
-In collaboration with Sara Mednick, PhD, we also showed the first human behavioral evidence for temporal memory-linking (Yetton et al., Frontiers in Human Neuroscience, 2019).
+In a first line of inquiry, they are building on their novel characterization of the role of intrinsic neuronal excitability in the linking of memories across time in young and older mice (Cai et al., Nature, 2016).
+In collaboration with Sara Mednick, PhD, they also showed the first human behavioral evidence for temporal memory-linking (Yetton et al., Frontiers in Human Neuroscience, 2019).
 Memory-linking is particularly important in the context of such disorders as PTSD, as alterations in memory-linking could have severe consequences for cognition.
 The Cai lab recently published three papers on related themes (Mau et al., eLife, 2020; Sweis et al., Current Opinion in Neurobiology; Chen L, et al., 2020 Neurobiology of Learning and Memory, 2020).
 An associated line of inquiry explores the how memories are stabilized and integrated with past experiences during sleep.

-In a second line of investigation, we are exploring the mechanisms by which the brain optimizes its capacity to store information across a lifetime.
+In a second line of investigation, they are exploring the mechanisms by which the brain optimizes its capacity to store information across a lifetime.
 These studies are supported by an NIH Director Innovator’s Award.